OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  ## Interpretation guide changelog
+- 08 December 2020: V1.2 added in new guidance for H7
 - 04 November 2020: v1.1 added in new guidance for C1, C3, C8, E1, E3, H2, added E2,H4 and H6 sections
 - 01 October 2020: v1.0 created the interpretation guide